atlanticwave-sdx/sdx-docs/source/specs/provisiioning-api-1.0.rst

      ]
    }

--  P2MP: VLAN ID 300 at AMPATH, TENET, at SAX”
+-  P2MP: VLAN ID 300 at AMPATH, TENET, at SAX

 .. code-block::